Subscribe to get access

 Driven by economic development, population dynamics and other global mega trends, the chemicals market across a range of industry sectors is growing.

 Meanwhile, chemical production and consumption is shifting to emerging economies, in particular China.
 The Asia-Pacific region projected to account for more than two-thirds of global sales by 2030.
 Cross-border e-commerce is growing at 25 per cent annually.

 Pesticides have been found to negatively impact pollinators, excess use of phosphorous and nitrogen in agriculture continues to give to ocean dead zone and chemicals used in sunscreens put pressure on coral reef ecosystems.
-Studies also show that releases of some antimicrobials, heavy metals and disinfectants contribute to antimicrobial resistance.
+Studies also show that releases of some antimicrobials.
+As well as heavy metals and disinfectants contribute to antimicrobial resistance.

 Industry and entrepreneurs are developing green and sustainable chemistry innovations.
 Scientists are filling data gaps.
 Universities are reforming the way chemistry taught.
 Management approaches – from chemical hazard assessment to risk management and life cycle analysis – are advancing.